buildsi/build-abi-containers/README.md

 These are the bases we add packages on top of, and then run tests.

-### Add a Test
+### Add a Package

-Adding a test comes down to:

-1. Adding a yaml file in the [tests](tests) folder named according to the package (or group) to test.
+Adding a package comes down to adding a yaml file in the [packages](packages) folder named according to the package (or group) to test.
-2. If build caches are not available, ensuring an autamus container is built in [buildsi](https://github.com/autamus/registry/tree/main/containers/buildsi/) namespace.

-In the [tests](tests) folder you will find different families of packages to test.
-For example, the `mpich.yaml` file will eventually build different containers to test each tester (e.g., libabigail) against for some number of versions and libraries.
-Here is what that looks like:
+Each package file should include metadata about the package, including versions, libraries, and extra commands to run.
+For example, here is the package file for mpich.

 ```yaml
 package: